 • Limited props may be used but no costumes.

-Participants can enter by filling out an online form at https://goo.gl/forms/tuqgLTXRVRgCG6qN2
+Participants can enter by filling out an online form TBA

-TNT is excited to announce another fun addition to the TNT Youth Conference - The Spirit Cup Competition - encouraging participating companies to promote their cities/towns and their organization while vying to have their name placed on the Spirit Cup Perpetual Trophy.
+This competition is focused on encouraging participating companies to promote their cities/towns and their organization while vying to have their name placed on the Spirit Cup Perpetual Trophy.
 Funds raised through the competition will go towards establishing a Youth Conference scholarship fund - details to follow.

 The TNT Youth Conference is not a theatre competition with advancement opportunities, such as UIL or AACTFest.
 The goal of the event is to celebrate the accomplishments of the students and their directors at whatever level they have achieved.
-There is a commentator who provides feedback to each company and the audience after each performance, but there is no ranking of shows at the end.
+There are responders who provide feedback to each company and the audience after each performance, but there is no ranking of shows at the end.
 However, there is much to applaud and the Awards Ceremony is geared toward recognizing achievements is many areas.
-The Awards Ceremony generally takes place from 10:00 AM to Noon on the Sunday morning of the conference in the theatre where the performances took place.
+The Awards Ceremony generally takes place on the Sunday morning of the conference, typically in the theatre where the performances took place.

 Besides providing feedback for the companies, the commentator selects two students from each company for the All Star Cast.
 It recognizes Excellence in Performance for that particular company.